|

 developed as a private venture by McDonnell and was first ordered by the US Navy as a

-carrier-based attack aircraft armed with a 20-mm cannon (the F-4B).
+carrier-based attack aircraft (the F-4B).

 Soon after its introduction to active service in December 1960, a fly-off competition was